eoinnoble/highway-code-diff/pages/using-the-road-159-to-203.md

 * take extra care at night and in poor visibility when it is harder to judge speed and distance
 * give way to oncoming vehicles before passing parked vehicles or other obstructions on your side of the road
 * only overtake on the left if the vehicle in front is signalling to turn right, and there is room to do so
 * stay in your lane if traffic is moving slowly in queues.
-If the queue on your right is moving more slowly than you are, you may pass on the left
+If the queue on your right is moving more slowly than you are, you may pass on the left.
+Cyclists may pass slower moving or stationary traffic on their right or left and should proceed with caution as the driver may not be able to see you.
+Be careful about doing so, particularly on the approach to junctions, and especially when deciding whether it is safe to pass lorries or other large vehicles.
-* give motorcyclists, cyclists and horse riders at least as much room as you would when overtaking a car (see [Rules 211 to 215](/pages/road-users-requiring-extra-care-204-to-225.md#motorcyclists-and-cyclists-rules-211-to-213)).
+* give motorcyclists, cyclists and horse riders and horse drawn vehicles at least as much room as you would when overtaking a car (see [Rules 211 to 215](/pages/road-users-requiring-extra-care-204-to-225.md#motorcyclists-and-cyclists-rules-211-to-213)).
+As a guide:
+	+ leave at least 1.5 metres when overtaking cyclists at speeds of up to 30mph, and give them more space when overtaking at higher speeds
+	+ pass horse riders and horse-drawn vehicles at speeds under 10 mph and allow at least 2 metres of space
+	+ allow at least 2 metres of space and keep to a low speed when passing a pedestrian who is walking in the road (for example, where there is no pavement)
+	+ take extra care and give more space when overtaking motorcyclists, cyclists, horse riders, horse drawn vehicles and pedestrians in bad weather (including high winds) and at night
+	+ you should wait behind the motorcyclist, cyclist, horse rider, horse drawn vehicle or pedestrian and not overtake if it is unsafe or not possible to meet these clearances.

 **Remember: Mirrors – Signal – Manoeuvre**